Start learning a new language todaySee our special offers

 Learn Swedish | ROSETTA STONE®

 Learn Swedish with lessons that teach you to speak confidently.
-Start learning Wedish with Rosetta Stone.Try Our Free Demo
+Start learning Wedish with Rosetta Stone.Try our Free Trial

 Swedish (svenska) is a North Germanic language spoken by more than 10 million people in Sweden and Finland, but its influence has grown well beyond the country’s Scandinavian borders.
 Swedish is studied as a second language by over 40,000 language learners around the world.
 The Swedish language is not only the official language of Sweden but is also widely-spoken in Finland where it is also an official language alongside Finnish.